okeeffed/developer-notes/manual/Web/Web-Concepts.md

 ## Async Flow

 Your components may need to communicate in real-time with the server.
 The design you propose should consider XHR vs bidirectional calls.
 If your interviewer asks you to support older browsers, your design will need to choose between hidden iFrames, script tags or XHR for messaging.
 If not, you could propose using websockets or you might decide server-sent events (SSE) are better.

+## State Management

+State management such as choosing between unidirectional data flow or two-way data binding.
+You should also think about if your design will follow a passive or reactive programming model, and how components related to each other for example Foo–> Bar or Foo –>Bar.